Home Bargains: Growth

 A £70m distribution centre began construction in October 2013 in Wiltshire, England, as a duplicate of their 700000 sqft facility that they had opened at its Liverpool headquarters some years prior, in order that their expansion plans could be maintained.

 In January 2023, Home Bargains announced that the company had purchased rival discount retailer Quality Save for an undisclosed amount.
 The purchase came after Quality Save reported it had made a loss of more than £64,000 for the 12 months, compared to a prior £1.3m profit the year before despite having an increase of £3.7 million turnover, all Quality Save stores will convert to the Home Bargains name and brand.

+In 25 August 2026, it was confirmed that the Denby Pottery Company brand was saved by an unidentified buyer from administration, confirmed to be Home Bargains.

 Business operations

 Sales strategies

 The strap line of the retailer is "Top Brands, Bottom Prices", with operations director Joe Morris explaining their business model of acquiring stock at the same cost price as the larger supermarkets, but selling them to the public at a cheaper price.

 In August 2011, Home Bargains opened a website to enable customers to shop with them online.